 However, at SaveOnSend, we are skeptical of any online engagement metrics.
 In case of Western Union, like with many other remittance providers, users from Russia seem to be significantly more proactive than the ones from the US which is somewhat unexpected:

 Western Union’s on-going digital transformation is not just focused on a customer engagement.
-Over 2016-2017, the company is spending $120 million mostly on severance, technology and consultants with an objective to digitize its operations and lay-off material portion of staff, hoping to realize $20-25 million in annual savings.
+Over 2016-2017, the company is spending $120 million on “WU Way,” an efficiency program, mostly on severance (40% of all costs) and consultants (25% of all costs) with an objective to digitize its operations, consolidate 55 off-shore IT locations, and lay-off material portion of staff, hoping to realize $20-25 million in annual savings.

 Hence, Western Union’s performance in digital is hard to interpret.
 Despite solid growth, it fell far short from its own expectations in 2012 to reach $500+MM in Digital revenue by 2015.
 Western Union’s USA website is still only available in English and Spanish, and its outbound digital services are available in less than 20% of countries (37 as of February 2017):